warren-fisher/directory-cleaner/README.md

 ## Getting Started

 Getting started is easy.
-This script has no dependancies other than Python3.
-It is not currently on Pip.

-### Prerequisites

-Python 3.6.5 is supported.
-Only standard library modules are used.
+Python 3.6 is the lowest supported version because of F-strings.
+The only dependency is Click, which is used for the command-line interface.

 ### Installing